leaninnovationlabs/dmcp/docs/manual/databricks_setup.md

 # Databricks Datasource Configuration

-This document explains how to configure and use Databricks as a datasource in DMCP.
+This document explains how to configure and use Databricks as a datasource in Data MCP.

 ## Overview

 Databricks is a cloud-based data engineering platform that provides a unified analytics platform.
-DMCP supports connecting to Databricks SQL warehouses using the Databricks SQL Connector.
+Data MCP supports connecting to Databricks SQL warehouses using the Databricks SQL Connector.

 ## Prerequisites